 43% of young people plan energy efficient improvements to their homes

 the new MIY Generation is coming (Make It Yours)

 We are in for a rough 12 – 18 months, Mark Herbek from Cleveland Research.
 People are moving around less, services are 25% higher.
 We know inflation is on the rise, cost of living is tight and its going to take 10-17 months for it to peak.
 The younger generation want to purchase earlier and have larger homes, they realised during covid that a small flat is really small when you have stay in!

 Advertising is the new way forward, did you know Amazon lost 6bn on sales in 3 years but made 32bn on Advertising!
 Look after your people, think about raising wages.
 Look after your customer.
 Sergio Giroldi president of EDRA/GHIN agreed, affordability it is our duty as part of our CSR (corporate social responsibility) Get more local!
 51% of people will still start their journey in store, retailers increasing their margin on private labels, their customer trust them.
 Do your customers trust you?
 Lowes stores have added apparel and pet products.
 Something to think about!

 This leads me on to Michael Schnieder from Bunnings who talked about ENGAGE – INSPIRE – SUPPORT - Community BBQ’s outside the store raising money for local charities.
-Maybe this is not an idea for rainy UK but why no in-store coffee shops, Garden Centres have been doing it for years right!.
-They provide a Garden Club and have an online platform “workshop” to help upskill the next generation.
+Maybe this is not an idea for rainy UK but why not - in-store coffee shops?
+Garden Centres have been doing it for years, right!.
+Bunnings provide a Garden Club and have an online platform “workshop” to help upskill the next generation.
 MIY Make it Yours!

 Now Ken Hughes certainly Made it his!
 With his awesome presentation.
 We are in for a decade of disruption.
 Walk in your customers shoes!
 How many of us actually do that?
 I absolutely loved his way of explaining how you can really help your customer.
 The images below explain it so well…